stfab/my-website/menu/bio.md

 permalink: p/bio.html
 ---

-Fabian Stadler is a freelance software engineer with several years of experience in development.
-After graduating in mathematics, they worked for multiple companies in the fields such as public transport, pharmacy, and chemistry.
+Fabian Stadler is a freelance software engineer with several years of development experience.
+After studying mathematics, they worked for several companies in the public transport, pharmaceutical and chemical industries.
 They founded their own company, Fabian Stadler Solutions, in 2023.